CanevottiAlessia/Streamlit-miR-RF/README.md

 * Show species-specific columns (optional)
 * Filter by:
   * **Found in:** selected species
   * **Not found in:** selected species
-* Optional stratification by structural stability when “Found in” is active:
+* Optional stratification by structural stability when “Found in” is active
   * Stable (R/D) vs Unstable (S/I)

 #### Tissue expression

 * Show tissue columns **by anatomical system** (rather than individual tissue lists)
 * Filter by:
   * **Expressed in:** selected tissues (RPMM ≥ 1.5)
   * **Not expressed in:** selected tissues (RPMM < 1.5)
 * Tissues are organized by anatomical systems and visual icons to support navigation.